Identifying common Wi‑Fi configuration mistakes

 Network interference sources

-Interference comes from neighbours, microwaves, baby monitors, and poorly shielded power supplies.
-Use a spectrum analyser for precise diagnosis if you have one.
-For a quick check, switch a device to airplane mode then back, or move the router a few metres.
-If errors fall away, physical placement was the cause.
+Interference comes from neighbours, microwaves, baby monitors, and badly shielded power supplies.
+A spectrum analyser gives the cleanest answer if you have one.
+For a quick check, switch a device to airplane mode and back, or move the router a few metres.
+If the errors calm down, placement was part of the problem.

 Fix